Luke Bryan to Sing the National Anthem at the Super Bowl

 For Luke Bryan there’s only one answer to the question, “Will you sing at the Super Bowl?”

-“I said, ‘Hell yes, I’ll do it!’ ” the country singer tells PEOPLE.
+“I said, ‘Hell yes, I’ll do it!’ ” the country singer tells PEOPLE exclusively.

 Bryan’s been tapped to sing the national anthem at the Feb.
 5 event in Houston and despite the demanding nature of the tune, he has zero second thoughts about accepting the job.